apache/hawq-docs/install/install-ambari.md

     $ yum install hdb-ambari-plugin
     ```

+6. Restart the Ambari server:

+    ```
+    $ ambari-server Restart
+    ```

+    **Note:** You must restart the Ambari server before proceeding.
+The above command restarts only the Ambari server, but leaves other Hadoop services running.

-7. Execute the following script to add the HDB repository to the Ambari server:
+7. If you have already installed a HDP cluster and are adding HDB to the existing cluster, execute the following script to add the HDB repository to the Ambari server.
+(This step is not required if you are installing a new HDP cluster and HDB together at the same time.):

     ```
     $ cd /var/lib/hawq